 To nominate yourself or a colleague for membership on one of Unidata's governing committees, use our nomination form.

-The Unidata Users Committee, composed of university representatives appointed by the Policy Committee chair, is the primary mechanism for gaining feedback on the effectiveness of the Unidata Program.
+The Unidata Users Committee, composed of university representatives appointed by the Strategic Advisory Committee chair, is the primary mechanism for gaining feedback on the effectiveness of the Unidata Program.
 Appointments reflect the range of large and small colleges and universities with undergraduate and graduate emphases where Unidata systems are in use.

 The committee is charged with three tasks:

 The Users Committee meets a minimum of twice yearly and reports to the Policy Committee; its members are appointed for three years.Learn about the Unidata Users Committee

 The Unidata Strategic Advisory Committee (formerly named the Policy Committee) holds the primary responsibility for guiding the Unidata Program.
 The eight voting members of the committee are drawn from academia, balancing the membership to represent a range of colleges and universities and to reflect the concerns of both instructors and researchers.
 The committee also includes representatives from NASA, NOAA, and NSF, as well as from UCAR and NCAR, who are important sources of information and advice about events and conditions that can profoundly affect the program.

 The Strategic Advisory Committee meets twice a year, and its members serve three-year terms.
 The committee's official charge is to make recommendations to the director of Unidata on policies, activities, and objectives.
 The committee's most important responsibility is to ensure that the needs of the university community are met and that Unidata is responsive to those needs.Learn about the Unidata Strategic Advisory Committee

 Unidata advancements and technologies have been the subject of many publications since the Program's inception.